-The primary way that parents are involved in the school is by supporting their child in his or her journey through the Academy.
-Parents will want to have an established plan for listening to and then encouraging their students when they are working hard.
-Likewise, parents may want to communicate frequently with their son's or daughter's teachers so the parents can develop an understanding of the Academy's expectations of how preparatory-level, liberal arts studies form habits of learning.
-Also, parents should contact the teachers to share important information on how their child approaches the curriculum at home and if he or she is experiencing difficulty.
-Academy students invest a great deal in their education, and thus teachers and parents should be unanimous in their support of the students and one another.
+The primary way that parents/guardians are involved in the school is by supporting their student in their journey through the Academy.
+Parents/guardians will want to have an established plan for listening to and then encouraging their students when they are working hard.
+Likewise, parents/guardians may want to communicate frequently with their son's or daughter's teachers, so the parents/guardians can develop an understanding of the Academy's expectations of how preparatory-level, liberal arts studies form habits of learning.
+Also, parents/guardians should contact the teachers to share important information on how their student approaches the curriculum at home and if he or she is experiencing difficulty.
+Academy students invest a great deal in their education, and thus teachers and parents/guardians should be unanimous in their support of the students and one another.

-This trust between the parents and the school must be maintained not only by ongoing communication, but by a mutual understanding of the "big picture": what an Academy education will offer young people in the long run.
+The teachers of the Academy are honored by the great trust that parents/guardians have placed in them.
+This trust between the parents/guardians and the school must be maintained not only by ongoing communication, but by a mutual understanding of the "big picture": what an Academy education will offer young people in the long run.
 It can be difficult for both young people and adults to maintain a focus on the long-term benefits that a liberal education offers.
 Likewise, students, especially younger students, may not fully sense the extent of their own intellectual and moral growth over time.
-When students are applying themselves on a particular part of their journey, they will look to their parents and their teachers for a reaffirmation that their investment is yielding positive gains.
-As such, mutual trust between parents and teachers is essential to convincing students that we have an achievable plan in place for them that is also in their best interest.
+When students are applying themselves on a particular part of their journey, they will look to their parents/guardians and their teachers for a reaffirmation that their investment is yielding positive gains.
+As such, mutual trust between parents/guardians and teachers is essential to convincing students that we have an achievable plan in place for them that is also in their best interest.

 We know from experience that students find the curriculum more manageable in the upper grades, even though the course work there is the most advanced.
 The Academy offers a core curriculum in which each of the grades builds on previous grades over the student's 7-year tenure.
 The 11th and 12th grades in particular will be culmination years that gather all of the previous years of liberal arts study together to offer the student a critical and comprehensive understanding of the Western tradition.
-All parents and students should maintain a vision of what the Academy graduate will look like at graduation.
+All parents/guardians and students should maintain a vision of what the Academy graduate will look like at graduation.
 Our graduates will be confident, articulate, and prepared to live full human lives.
 They will have studied some of the greatest works in the history of the world; they will understand the intellectual foundations of the world in which they live; they will have been trained in advanced mathematics and science; they will appreciate art and culture as expressions of the human spirit; they will be approaching (after Latin) fluency in a modern European language; and they will possess the intellectual skills and disciplines that make a lifetime of learning possible.
 Of course, a liberal arts education is not one that can be completed hurriedly or with a sense only of its immediate benefit or material value.
 The formation of our students' characters and imaginations involves an exposure to great works and thinking over time, and it is not complete even at graduation.
 The Academy does not claim to offer a definitive or exhaustive education, for as the great American philosopher and teacher Mortimer Adler once wrote, "Education stops only with the termination of life; the only fully educated human being is a dead one."